m1tO/blogBuilder/README.md

 blogBuilder
 ===========

-A simple platform for building blogs
+A simple platform for blog building